 The Edit Phrase dialog has some features unavailable in the regular table view.
-For instance, if a string has a Localization Note (a note in the original en-US file with info for localizers), you only will be able to see it in this dialog, by pressing the Switch button in the Original text section (see the image).
+For instance, if a string has a Localization Note (a note in the original en-US file with info for localizers), you only will be able to see it in this dialog, by pressing the Switch button in the Original text section (disabled in the image, because the entity has no localization note).